UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/05/index.md

 ## `await` keyword

 After setting the timer, our `main` function would need to wait until the alarm fires after 200 ms. Instead of just waiting and blocking the current and *only* thread of execution, it could allow the thread to do another action in the meantime.
-This is where the `await` keyword comes into play.
+This is where the `.await` keyword comes into play.
 When using `.await` inside of an asynchronous function, we are telling a third party (called the **executor**, detailed later) that this action might take more time to finish, so *do something else* until it's ready.
 Basically, the execution flow of the asynchronous function function is halted exactly where `.await` is used, and the executor starts running another task.
 In our case, it would halt the main function while waiting for the alarm to go off and it could start running the code inside the `button_pressed` task.
 ```rust
 loop {